-About flurbiprofen
+About tenoxicam

 Type of medicine Non-steroidal anti-inflammatory drug (NSAID)

 Used for Relief of pain and inflammation

-Available as Tablets
+Also called Mobiflex®

-Anti-inflammatory painkillers like flurbiprofen are sometimes called non-steroidal anti-inflammatory drugs (NSAIDs), or just 'anti-inflammatories'.
-Flurbiprofen is used to treat painful conditions such as arthritis, sprains and strains, period (menstrual) pain, and migraine pain.
-It is also prescribed to ease pain after surgical operations.
+Available as Tablets and injection

-Flurbiprofen works by blocking the effect of chemicals in your body, called cyclo-oxygenase (COX) enzymes.
+Anti-inflammatory painkillers like tenoxicam are sometimes called nonsteroidal anti-inflammatory drugs (NSAIDs), or just 'anti-inflammatories'.
+Tenoxicam is used to ease pain and reduce inflammation in rheumatic conditions, and also to treat painful conditions such as sprains and strains, and other muscle or joint injuries.
+Tenoxicam works by blocking the effect of chemicals in your body, called cyclo-oxygenase (COX) enzymes.
 These enzymes help to make other chemicals in the body, called prostaglandins.
 Some prostaglandins are produced at sites of injury or damage, and cause pain and inflammation.
 By blocking the effect of COX enzymes, fewer prostaglandins are produced, which means pain and inflammation are eased.